isabella232/SOLR-4449/README.md

 This might require Maven 3.x.

 Then put the resulting jar someplace Solr can get it.
+See "Using".

 Solr versions
 =============